Students in lecture hall

 Committee Elections

 All Principal Officers need to be elected – this varies from group to group but at minimum the President and Treasurer or equivalent (for Student Media Outlets, this is the Managing Editor and Deputy Managing Editor) are classed as Principal Officers and need to be elected.
-For more information on committee structures visit the training hub.
+For more information on the different roles and committee structures visit the training hub.

-Elections for Principal Officers must take place via an online election on the Students' Union website
+Elections for these Principal Officers must take place via an online election on the Students' Union website.

 Empty positions on your committee?
 You must always have a President and Treasurer or equivalent (or for Student Media Outlets, a Managing Editor and Deputy Managing Editor) elected on your committee.
-Should someone resign or is removed from one of these positions, you will need to hold an election as soon as possible.
+Should someone resign or is removed from one of these positions, you will need to hold an online election as soon as possible.
+Contact your staff support to set this up for you.

 If you have other vacant roles that you want to hold elections for, get in contact with your relevant staff support for advice.